-- Proof of satisfactory completion of high school or equivalent education and valid state-issued photo ID or driver's license. - Completed application for admission to Perry Technical Institute with \$35 registration fee. - Successful completion of the entrance exam for the appropriate program. - 4) Payment of \$500 tuition deposit to ensure a starting date. - 5) Sign enrollment contract and attend mandatory student orientation.
+- 1) Proof of satisfactory completion of high school or equivalent education and valid state-issued photo ID or driver's license. - 2) Completed application for admission to Perry Technical Institute with \$45 registration fee. - Successful completion of the entrance exam for the 3) appropriate program. - 4) Payment of \$500 tuition deposit to ensure a starting date. - Sign enrollment contract and attend mandatory student 5) orientation.

 Applicants to the HVAC/R and Automotive programs must have a valid driver's license and Automotive students must provide a three-year driving abstract.
-Machine applicants must interview with the Department Head.
+Machine Technology applicants must interview with the Department Head.
+Medical Assistant Program applicants must successfully pass a criminal background check.

 We enroll students based on the date on which their enrollment requirements are complete.
 When classes reach capacity, students are automatically enrolled in the next available start date.
 Students requesting to be placed on the waiting list will also be automatically enrolled for the next available start date.
-Students who request a change in enrollment date will be charged a \$35 registration fee at the time of the third request.
+Students who request a change in enrollment date will be charged a \$45 registration fee at the time of the third request.